 Now you know your target cost price and required product features, you can work out in which country to look for a manufacturer.

-Read my blog post How to find a shoe factory for more guidance on this aspect.
+Read my How can I find a shoe manufacturer blog post for more guidance on this aspect.

 5. How will your customers find your shoes?